saurabhchavan7/AWS-SageMaker-FlightFarePredictor/README.md

 ## Introduction

 This project demonstrates the process of building, training, and deploying a machine learning model for predicting flight fares using AWS SageMaker.
 The project encompasses the entire workflow, from data preprocessing to deploying a web application.
-The goal is to create an effective and efficient machine learning pipeline that can handle large datasets, optimize hyperparameters, and provide accurate predictions.
+The goal is to create an effective and efficient machine learning pipeline that can handle large datasets, optimize hyperparameters, and provide accurate predictions

 ### Web Application